| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday May 24, 2010

 percent of an expected 1.7 million farms have already enrolled in the

+program, but time for signing up is quickly coming to a close.
 In Oklahoma- State FSA Director Francie Tolle expressed concerned that the remaining farmers that have signed up in the past for the farm program have not yet signed up for the 2010 program.
 She urges them to get to town this week and see your county FSA officials to get signup completed- which makes you eligible for Direct Payments of the crops you are growing that are program crops.
 Tolle adds that NO extension is planned for 2010- so if you don't sign up before June first- you are leaving money on the table for the 2010 crop year. | |

-The Latest on Wheat Disease with OSU's Bob Hunger ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Dr. Bob Hunger
+| The Latest on Wheat Disease with OSU's Bob Hunger ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Dr. Bob Hunger

 of Oklahoma State University emails us about the latest wheat diseases